-Accrued employee welfare costs represents the expected value of all vacation, sick leave, and other payroll-related benefits earned by employees to date.
-The increase in accrued employee welfare at May 31, 2016 is \$2.2 million and is principally attributable to additional sick and vacation leave earned.
+Accrued employee welfare costs represent the expected value of all vacation, sick leave, and other payroll-related benefits earned by employees to date.
+The decrease in accrued employee welfare at May 31, 2017 of \$2.2 million is attributed to the settlement of the collective bargaining agreement and offset of pension expense.
+The increase of \$2.2 million in May of 2016 is primarily due to accruing for the unsettled collective bargaining agreement.